AudioToolAgent: An Agentic Framework for Audio-Language Models: Methodology and Experimental Setup

 \subsection{Framework Overview}

 The agent, a reasoning model, receives an audio file path and task description and selects tools to produce the output.
-It accesses audio signals only through tools.
+The agent accesses audio signals only through the tools.
 The agent identifies suitable tool calls for the task, then invokes them through structured tags: \texttt{<tool\_call>} to initiate a request and \texttt{</tool\_call>} to conclude it.
 Within these tags, the agent specifies the target tool, audio file path, and prompt.
 Each tool's output enters the agent's context, enabling it to reason and invoke additional tools as needed.
-The tool set includes audio understanding and speech recognition tools.
-Figure \ref{fig:audiomcp_diagram} shows a schematic visualization.
+The set of tools includes multiple speech recognition and audio understanding tools.
+Figure \ref{fig:agent:audiomcp_diagram} shows a schematic visualization.
 To prevent runaway loops, each agent can invoke a maximum of 20 tool calls.
-In AudioToolAgent, the agent typically makes 5-10 calls, depending on the configuration.
+In AudioToolAgent, the agent makes 5-10 calls, depending on the configuration.

-Instructions in the system prompt help the agent to issue follow-up tool calls when outputs conflict or remain ambiguous, and to gather targeted evidence rather than guessing.
-The prompt also directs the agent to resolve conflicting or ambiguous tool outputs through targeted follow-up queries and to format answers within \texttt{<answer>} tags for parsing.
+Instructions in the system prompt help the agent to issue follow-up tool calls when outputs conflict or remain ambiguous, and to gather targeted evidence.
+The prompt also directs the agent to resolve conflicting or ambiguous tool output through targeted follow-up queries and to format answers within \texttt{<answer>} tags for parsing.
 The system prompt starts as follows:

 In this framework, all tools connect via HTTP API tool adapters for modularity.
-This includes public endpoints for proprietary models and self-hosted endpoints for open-source models, running on either vLLM \cite{kwonEfficientMemoryManagement2023} or Transformers \cite{wolfTransformersStateoftheArtNatural2020}.
-To demonstrate the framework's versatility, the implementation offers two configurations, each exposing four tools\footnote{The exact tool registry and configuration files are available at \url{https://github.com/GLJS/AudioToolAgent/}.}:
+This includes public endpoints for proprietary models and self-hosted endpoints for open-source models, running on vLLM \cite{kwonEfficientMemoryManagement2023} or Transformers \cite{wolfTransformersStateoftheArtNatural2020}.
+To demonstrate the versatility of the framework, the implementation offers two configurations, each exposing four tools\footnote{The exact tool registry and configuration files are available at \url{https://github.com/GLJS/AudioToolAgent/}.}: